hashicorp/hcp-terraform-operator/docs/faq.md

     - The values of `*-workers` options.

-    - type of the Customer Resources;
+    - The type of the resource.

     - the features managed by Customer Resources.